wtnerb/Lab17-Api-Part2/Readme.md

 - GET ```Todolist/{id}``` gets the Todolist associated with that id number
 - POST ```Todolist``` A valid Todolist item with all fields complete (except id, which will be auto generated if not provided) must be included in the body of the request.
 Otherwise, your will get a bad request error.
 - DELETE ```Todolist/{id}``` deletes the item with a matching id.
 If a single todo item continues to reference the ID, it will throw an exception and break instead of deleting.

+## Architecture
+This uses:
+- .net core entity framework
+- .net core mvc
+- sql server

+The data is stored in a database.
+It will be seeded upon first initialization.

+## version
+2018-04-12 v1.0 App works on my machine.
+Seeing if works elsewhere.
+Coming next: update.